Poodle Dog Restaurants: Crab Louie

 Many restaurants, past and present, claim to have invented Crab Louis.
-Historians agree that Bergez-Frank's Poodle Dog has one of the strongest of those claims.
+Historians agree that Bergez-Frank's Old Poodle Dog has one of the strongest of those claims.
 Bergez-Frank's originally had a special menu item titled "Crab Leg a la Louis," named for famed restaurateur and co-owner of the Poodle Dog after his death in 1908.

 California State Library Foundation Bulletin

 The Poodle Dog was recognized with a cover story in the California State Library Foundation's Bulletin in 2006.